reiinakano/xcessiv/README.md

 #### Where does Xcessiv fit in the machine learning process?

 Xcessiv fits in the model building part of the process after data preparation and feature engineering.
-At this point, there is no universally acknowledged way of determining which algorithm will work best for a particular dataset (see [No Free Lunch Theorem](https://en.wikipedia.org/wiki/No_free_lunch_theorem)), and things often break down into trial and error.
-Xcessiv aims to make this trial and error part as painless as possible.
+At this point, there is no universally acknowledged way of determining which algorithm will work best for a particular dataset (see [No Free Lunch Theorem](https://en.wikipedia.org/wiki/No_free_lunch_theorem)), and while heuristic optimization methods do exist, things often break down into trial and error as you try to find the best model-hyperparameter combinations.

+Stacking is an almost surefire method to improve performance beyond that of any single model, however, the complexity of proper implementation often makes it impractical to apply them in practice outside of Kaggle competitions.
+Xcessiv aims to make the construction of stacked ensembles as painless as possible and lower the barrier for entry.

 #### I don't care about fancy stacked ensembles and what not, should I still use Xcessiv?